isomerpages/mse-sggreenplan/_key-enablers/Green Citizenry.md

 citizens and businesses to adopt sustainable practices and engage in climate conversations, as Government ministries and agencies take the lead in adopting sustainable actions.</p>
-The Government is committed to working with Singaporeans and partners to co-deliver and co-create solutions for a more sustainable Singapore.
+<p>The Government is committed to working with Singaporeans and partners
+to co-deliver and co-create solutions for a more sustainable Singapore.</p>
 <p></p><hr>
 <h2>Recent Green Citizenry Efforts</h2>
 <h4><u>Citizen Engagements and Events</u></h4>